DeanLemans/deanlemans.github.io/content/00-raw/quotes.md

 > Who I once was Is not who I am now, do not hold on to things you are not anymore for it is in my nature to always change, this does not always happen on the same scale but however you change it is still important.

-masquerade protocol
-Contingency Bleak
+> masquerade protocol; Contingency Bleak INITIATED

-> I called it an 'impotent mustache,'" Cranston told GQ.
+> I called it an 'impotent mustache,' Cranston told GQ.
 "And I know how to shape an impotent mustache, if anyone's interested.
 If a mustache drops below the creases of the lips, no, that gets bada**.
 That gets nasty.
 So you have to make sure it's always above the crease of the lips.
 And you thin it out, so you can see skin underneath it.
 And it doesn't look as masculine.
 It just seems, 'What's the point?

 > "The pursuit of happiness does not always equate the pursuit of freedom. the pursuit of hapiness is not always the same as hedonism"